1heidi/nar/README.md

 ### SHARING & ACCESSING INFORMATION

 * **Formally:** CC0 to facilitate ease-of-use
 * **Informally:** Please cite this dataset regardless.
 It matters to me, and provenance is important.
+The citation is:

+   * Imker, Heidi (2018): Molecular Biology Databases Published in Nucleic Acids Research between 1991-2016.
+University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-4311325_V1

 ### ADDITIONAL NOTES/COMMENTS